the-turing-way/the-turing-way/book/content/binderhub/binderhub.md

 * allowing access to private repos,
 * persistent storage for users,
 * restrict sharing within a certain institution or team.

+### Issues you may face when deploying a BinderHub

+BinderHubs are becoming increasingly popular amongst universities and research institutes.
+This is because they can facilitate multiple instances of the same set of notebooks for use in a tutorial or workshop setting.

+If you are deploying a cloud-hosted BinderHub on behalf of your organisation, you may need specific permissions on your organisation's cloud platform subscription.
+Which permissions you require will vary based on the cloud platform you have access to and your IT Services policies.
+At minimum, you'll need to be able to assign [Role Based Access Control (RBAC)](https://docs.microsoft.com/en-us/azure/role-based-access-control/overview) to your resources so they can act autonomously in order to manage user traffic.

 ## Further reading
 > top 3/5 resources to read on this topic (if they weren't licensed so we could include them above already) at the top, maybe in their own box/in bold.